nus-cs2103-AY2122S1/ip/README.md

 # BobbyBot

+BobbyBot is a chatbot running on Java that helps to store tasks and contacts. <br>
-This is a Java  Given below are instructions on how to use it.
+Given below are instructions on how to use it.

 ## Starting up the bot